 Robots, Artificial Intelligence and industrial automation are challenging the future of jobs.
 Industry 4.0, the Fourth Industrial Revolution, has been discussed by the world’s leaders at the World Economic Forum last week.
-But is intelligent software like MoneyPenny necessarily bad news?
-Smart programs and machines could give us back the most valuable resource we have: time.
+But is smart software like MoneyPenny necessarily bad news?
+Intelligent programs and machines could give us back the most valuable resource we have: time.
 More time for good, fulfilling work.

 Humans replaced by Apps